cuimaolin/3dContainerPacking/readme.md

 where '-t' represents the portion of the test set in the entire dataset, '-m' represents the model you want to train:

-You set 1 for linear model, 2 for random forest model and 3 for neural network model.
+You can set 1 for linear model, 2 for random forest model and 3 for neural network model.